NiDaSanti/Taste-Budz-React/README.md

 After looking at the instructions.
 I found step by step instructions.
 Instead of having a long paragraph it can be written in a form of step by step instructions... so currently it's being changed...... nothing else to report at this time...

 #Log notes:
 In the guest page in the recipe information.
 It was changed to look more organized fashion.
 Need to clean up code.

+Started working on the firebase portion.
+What I really mean is that I'm attempting to build the profile page of the user, however even with a wireframe is proving to be difficult.
+Not so much the code, it's more of what exactly do you need to create to eventually have something that hasn't been thoughtout at this time.